“I didn't cry during Titanic. But I know that some people do. Especially during the end scene, right? So moving…”

 They tell you the truth only by accident

-Richard Shotton asked 300 people about their opinion about idealized pictures on social sites.
-Around 26% of them admitted that they sometimes built their online presence a little brighter compared to reality.
-Very honest response.
+Richard Shotton asked 300 people about their opinions about idealised pictures on social sites.
+Around 26% of them admitted that they sometimes make their online presence a little brighter than reality.
+This is a sincere response.

 However, Shotton still found the number a little small compared to other research.

 So he asked again.
-This time he asked the participants about their friends.
-A whole 60% of them actually had a friend who posted pictures looking better than reality!
-(Yes.
-You're right.
+This time, he asked the participants about their friends.
+Sixty per cent of them had a friend who posted pictures looking better than reality!
+(Yes, you're right.
 The number does not add up.
 Somebody's lying.)

-So if you want to know the whole truth, ask indirectly.
-About a friend.
-About other people.
-Then will folks feel more free to share the whole truth.
+So, if you want to know the truth, ask indirectly—about a friend or other people.
+Then, you will feel more free to share it.

-Sometimes we’re embarrassed to admit we love a nice wine.
-But we have no issue saying that there’s nothing embarrassing about wine drinking.
+Sometimes, we’re embarrassed to admit we love an excellent wine.
+But we have no issue saying that drinking wine is not embarrassing.
 Ironic, huh?

 Correct answer: C: You open a bottle of Merlot and pour yourself a glass.